diatomsRcool/gymnodiniales/README.md

 **extinct**
 A tab-delimited file with three columns and a column header.
 This file contains a list of extinct Gymnodinium.
 All references cited in this file are in the references.txt file.

+**references**
+A numbered list of all the bibliographic references that are cited in the other files.

+**rejectNames**
+A list of Gymnodinium names rejected based on Thessen et al. 2012 http://dx.doi.org/10.1371/journal.pone.0044015